Buying real estate in Croatia?

 housing market Croatia

-12) Rental yields in inland Croatia will drop due to falling demand
+12) Rental yields in inland regions will decline as demand decreases

 Inland regions in Croatia are facing a decline in rental yields due to lower demand.